Terry Robb, NiaSounds release new album Confessin' My Dues

 Confessin’ My Dues will be available worldwide May 31, 2019 at online retailers and streaming services such as Amazon, Apple Music and Pandora, with preorder available now at Apple Music.
 The worldwide release is preceded by two Limited Edition Advance Release concerts in Robb’s hometown of Portland, Ore., and a solo promotional tour of the Pacific Northwest, British Columbia, California and Texas.

 On Friday, March 1, Robb gave a special in-store solo performance of Confessin’ My Dues at Music Millennium to celebrate the 50th anniversary of the landmark music retailer, sending the album to #1 in sales in its debut week.
 On Friday, March 8, NiaSounds and the Cascade Blues Association presented the Confessin’ My Dues Limited Edition Advance Release concert with Robb’s full band at The Secret Society Ballroom to a sold-out audience.
-Robb then took to the road for more than 30 solo performances at theaters, listening rooms and performing arts centers from Victoria to Berkeley.
-Confessin’ My Dues Limited Edition Advance Release CDs will be available for purchase at Music Millennium, The Secret Society and all tour venues.
+Robb then took to the road for more than 30 solo performances at theaters, listening rooms and performing arts centers from Victoria to Berkeley, including a prestigious showcase at SXSW.
+Confessin’ My Dues Limited Edition Advance Release CDs are available at Music Millennium and all tour venues.

 Drawing from the well of country blues to Coltrane, ragtime to Hendrix, Americana to American Primitivism, Confessin’ My Dues represents a lifetime of musical experiences and influences for Robb.
 “I wanted a modern take on familiar themes without leaving tradition behind,” says Robb.
 “I’ve been wanting to record with Gary and Dave for a long time.
 They are world class musicians, and I knew they would bring a fresh and unique approach to what I was after.”